crawljax/crawljax/README.md

 Maven
 -----
-To include Crawljax in you project, you can declare it as a Maven dependency.
+To include Crawljax in your project, you can declare it as a Maven dependency.

 	<dependency>
     	<groupId>com.crawljax</groupId>